Electron paramagnetic resonance: Field modulation

 As previously mentioned an EPR spectrum is usually directly measured as the first derivative of the absorption.
 This is accomplished by using field modulation.
 A small additional oscillating magnetic field is applied to the external magnetic field at a typical frequency of 100 kHz.
 By detecting the peak to peak amplitude the first derivative of the absorption is measured.
 By using phase sensitive detection only signals with the same modulation (100 kHz) are detected.
 This results in higher signal to noise ratios.
 Note field modulation is unique to continuous wave EPR measurements and spectra resulting from pulsed experiments are presented as absorption profiles.

 The same idea underlies the Pound-Drever-Hall technique for frequency locking of lasers to a high-finesse optical cavity.

 Maxwell–Boltzmann distribution

 In practice, EPR samples consist of collections of many paramagnetic species, and not single isolated paramagnetic centers.
-If the population of radicals is in thermodynamic equilibrium, its statistical distribution is described by the Maxwell–Boltzmann equation:
+If the population of radicals is in thermodynamic equilibrium, its statistical distribution is described by the Boltzmann distribution:

 where $n_\text{upper}$ is the number of paramagnetic centers occupying the upper energy state, $k$ is the Boltzmann constant, and $T$ is the thermodynamic temperature.
 At 298 K, X-band microwave frequencies ($\nu$ ≈ 9.75 GHz) give $n_\text{upper} / n_\text{lower}$ ≈ 0.998, meaning that the upper energy level has a slightly smaller population than the lower one.
 Therefore, transitions from the lower to the higher level are more probable than the reverse, which is why there is a net absorption of energy.